bootdotdev/blog/content/cryptography/how-does-https-work.md

 ### Too long, didn't watch

-In short, HTTPs works like this:
+In short, HTTPS works like this:

-1. The client contacts server and requests a secure connection
+1. The client contacts the server and requests a secure connection
 2. The server sends the client its [public key](https://en.wikipedia.org/wiki/Public-key_cryptography)
 3. The client and the server use asymmetric encryption (like [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))) to negotiate a shared private key
 4. The shared private key is used by the client to encrypt the HTTP request (using [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) like [AES](https://blog.boot.dev/cryptography/aes-256-cipher/))